HOME 〉GOOD GOVERNMENT 〉SUPERVISOR OF RECORDS

-The San Francisco Sunshine Ordinance designates the City Attorney as the “Supervisor of Records” for purposes of adjudicating petitions by requesters to determine whether records withheld by San Francisco city agencies, officials or employees in response to Sunshine requests are public.
+The San Francisco Sunshine Ordinance designates the City Attorney as the “Supervisor of Records” for purposes of considering petitions by requesters to determine whether records withheld by San Francisco city agencies, employees, or officials in response to Sunshine requests are public.
 (S.F.
-Administrative Code §§ 67.20(c) and 67.21(d)) Often, the Supervisor of Records’ initial involvement in a dispute over whether records are public is sufficient to gain compliance informally—simply by discussing the records and the Sunshine Ordinance’s requirements with the responding agency.
-But sometimes, a written determination from the Supervisor of Records is necessary, to either:
+Administrative Code §§ 67.20(c) and 67.21(d)) Often, the Supervisor of Records’ initial involvement in a dispute over whether records are public is sufficient to gain compliance informally—simply by reviewing the request and the records and discussing the Sunshine Ordinance’s requirements confidentially with the responding agency.
+The Supervisor of Records resolves a majority of petitions after the responding agency produces the responsive records in its possession or confirms that it has produced all responsive records.
+But, sometimes, a written determination from the Supervisor of Records is necessary, to either:

-- Inform the responding department that the records withheld are public, and should therefore be disclosed to the petitioner (when the petitioner is right); or
+- Inform the responding agency that the records withheld are public, and should therefore be disclosed to the petitioner.

 For all practical purposes, that usually resolves the dispute.
-However, if a responding department found to be in the wrong were to defy a Supervisor of Records determination, the Sunshine Ordinance authorizes the Supervisor of Records to undertake all necessary and appropriate measures to secure compliance, including making legal referrals to enforcing agencies.
+But, if a responding department were to reject a Supervisor of Records determination, the Sunshine Ordinance authorizes the Supervisor of Records to undertake all necessary and appropriate measures to secure compliance, including making referrals to enforcing agencies.

-To file a Sunshine Appeal, no special form is required.
-You are simply asked to email Supervisor.Records@sfcityatty.org, and provide the following information as the basis for your petition:
+To file a petition, no special form is required.
+You simply email Supervisor.Records@sfcityatty.org, and provide the following information as the basis for your petition:

-- You contact information, and preferred means of contact
+- Your contact information and preferred means of contact.

-We recommend including copies of correspondence and other documents you consider relevant to your request and/or petition, as these are very helpful to the Supervisor of Records’ full evaluation of your appeal.
-Petitions can also be sent by U.S. Mail to:
+We recommend including copies of correspondence and other documents you consider relevant to your request and/or petition, as these are very helpful to the Supervisor of Records’ full evaluation of your petition.
+You can also send a petition by U.S. Mail to: